 Before initiating a porting request make sure you do the following first:

-1. Use up your airtime, bundles or any other packages you may have otherwise they will be forfeited on porting.
+- Use up your airtime, bundles or any other packages you may have, otherwise they will be forfeited on porting.

-2. Redeem any loyalty points you may have accrued from your current operator i.e.
+- Redeem or transfer any loyalty points you may have accrued from your current operator, i.e.

+- Clear any outstanding advance credit that the number might have.
 Failure to do this will cause the porting request to fail.
+The services include:

-4. Settle any bills you may have from the operator if you’re using a post-paid tariff.
+- Settle any bills you may have from the operator if you’re using a post-paid tariff

 How to Port Your Number